dgroomes/mongodb-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

 * DONE Create test data and load it into Mongo
-* Create some test queries
+* DONE Create some test queries
 * Do something with "aggregation pipelines"

 ## Referenced materials